 The payments industry is progressively transitioning towards a digital future.
 As part of this revolution, it’s no secret that most bill payers are moving from their desktop to a mobile smart device when it comes to performing their daily lifestyle transactions, like buying things and paying bills.

 Until now, paying bills on mobile has been complicated by data security threats.
 The most common go-forward approach to implementing mobile bill payment by financial services firms has been ‘Pay by Link.’
 This involves sending payment requests as e-mail or text messages, often including a link to a payments website.
-Unfortunately, while this solution (that presents a URL without demanding a user enters an ID) might be simpler for IT teams to adopt, it also flies in the face of a decade of data security advice to consumers NOT to click on unfamiliar links.
+Unfortunately, while this solution might be simpler for to adopt, it also flies in the face of a decade of data security advice to consumers NOT to click on unfamiliar links.

 In the first six months of 2020, researchers at IRONSCALES identified more than 50,000 fake login pages.
 In July 2020, HSBC customers in the UK were targeted by a malicious SMS phishing scam designed to trick its victims into believing the link they received was to a legitimate HSBC page.
 Such attempts to fool payers into submitting payments to the wrong destination are often sophisticated.
 Nearly 5% (2,500) of the 50,000 fake login pages identified by IRONSCALES were qualified as polymorphic—i.e. they use variables of different types at different times to personalise their responses to site visitors and act more like the official website they are replicating.

 The message from the data security industry is clear.
 For billers, mobile payments might well be the way to go, but Pay by Link isn’t the ideal route to get you there.